jess901108/timeStamp/README.md

 # Time Stamp Service API Project(Node.js)

 ## Overview
-  This is an simple API node.js project that takes one format of time input and return and display a JSON object of dates display in two formats:
+  This is an simple node.js API project that takes one format of time input then return and display a JSON object in two formats:

   - UNIX
   - Human Readable format